pietro1991-dot/teklab_ai/TRANSCRIPTION_INSTRUCTIONS.md

 - Use both single words and short phrases
 - Prioritize terms someone might search for
 - Include names, locations, dates if significant

+### Key Insights Formatting
+- **Do NOT use bold formatting** in the Key Insights bullet points
+- Extract 8-15 direct quotes or impactful phrases
+- Present as simple bullet list without quotation marks unless part of the original quote
+- Keep insights concise (1-2 lines each)

 ---